wikycool/pdr-decision-system/docs/thesis_report.md

 ---

-*This report demonstrates the technical implementation of an AI/ML-powered PDR workflow system for LTIMindtree technical interview purposes.*
+*This report demonstrates the technical implementation of an AI/ML-powered PDR workflow system for enterprise NPD automation.*